jsfix-ci/bbedit-recovery/README.md

 ### Help

 Documentation writing is soooo boring.
-If I add a feature and forget to update the README.md you can get a listing of the commands:
+If I add a feature and forget to update the [README.md](https://github.com/codingChewie/bbedit-recovery/edit/main/README.md) you can get a listing of the commands:

 ```bash
 bbedit-recovery --help
 ```

+## Future Plans

+- [ ] Add exclusion parameters
+- [ ] Run off a `launchd`
+- [ ] Ability to push to a repo